 DNA testing can be used to reach a conviction in many types of cases, including:

 When you have found yourself facing charges for a sex crime, turn to our firm for compassionate guidance and aggressive representation.
 We are committed to helping protect your freedom and future by building a strong defense strategy on your behalf.

 Whenever possible, we work to use DNA evidence to your advantage and prove that DNA testing must be precise.
 Samples can easily be contaminated and no longer be reliable to reach a conviction.
 If any step was skipped in the chain of custody, we may be able to use this to your advantage.

-If you would like to learn more about how our Greenville sex crime attorneys can help,
+If you would like to learn more about how our Grand Rapids sex crime attorneys can help,

 call us today at (616) 244-2234.